COVID-19 Project Mons Belgium

 Munyaradzi Dhodho

-He holds a BSc Honours Degree in Nursing Science from the University of Zimbabwe, a BSc degree in HIV/AIDS Management and Community development from Chinhoyi University of Technology, an MSc degree in Development Studies from the National University of Science and Technology, an MSc degree in Health Informatics from The University of Sheffield, and an MPH degree candidate (Epidemiology and Biostatistics) from the University of Cape Town.
+Munyaradzi holds a BSc Honours in Nursing Science from the University of Zimbabwe, a BSc in HIV/AIDS Management and Community Development from Chinhoyi University of Technology, an MSc in Development Studies from the National University of Science and Technology, an MSc in Health Informatics from the University of Sheffield, and is an MPH (Epidemiology and Biostatistics) candidate at the University of Cape Town.

 Maximina Kazetu